 Materials: Paper, paint, glass, metal, carbon fibre and gold platted brass.

-There are two versions for the top pyramid; Sculpture made out of ashes.
-Option to set the pyramid on fire and controlled decorative fire.
+There are two versions for the top pyramid: Sculpture made out of ashes, or option to set the pyramid on a controlled decorative fire.

 Height to table top: 74 cm / 29.1 in

 Total table length: 140 cm / 55.1 in